AnthonyGW/ConcourseProject/README.md

-# ConcourseProject
+# Concourse Project
-Testing CI and build configs with concourse
+Testing CI and CD with Concourse